sayakbiswas/BranchToolVR/README.md

 ## TODO list:
 - [ ] Optimization
 - [ ] Control adjustments for improved UX
-- [ ] Coarsify the volumetric hex mesh for SOFA
+- [x] Coarsify the volumetric hex mesh for SOFA
-	- Working but somewhat odd behavior, look into per-slider basis and horizontal strip effect
+	- Working but somewhat odd behavior, look into horizontal strip effect
 - [ ] Convert the bezier curves in blender python to thick curves
 - [x] Slider for adjusting isovalue tolerance
 - [x] File dialog for DicomSet selection